-POLI 318 - Democracy in Politics and Society 2017-18, Winter 3(3-0-0)
+POLI 318 - Democracy in Politics and Society

 This course considers the idea and ideal of democracy through a consideration of its history, theoretical justifications, and concrete practices in contemporary politics and society.
-Since democracy concerns authority and decision making, the course also considers the applicability of the ideal of democracy to other societal structures, such as, the family, the classroom, the business enterprise, labour unions, the economy, and the church.
+Since democracy concerns authority and decision making, the course also considers the applicability of the ideal of democracy to other societal structures, such as, the family, the classroom, the business enterprise, labour unions, the economy, and the church meaning and validity, and engage in concrete examination of the ways in which it shapes legal and political practice particularly in Canada and internationally.